-For the last 120 Ma, all our TPWPs show a peak in TPW rate during the Late Cretaceous (\sim 80-90 Ma), with a rate of 0.5-0.6°/Ma (Fig. 2e).
-This peak coincides with a phase of fast TPW around 84 Ma that was already proposed decades ago (e.g., Gordon, 1983; Sager & Koppers, 2000), although these results are not without controversy (e.g., Cottrell & Tarduno, 2000).
-A recent study by Mitchell et al. (2021) argued for a phase of rapid, oscillatory TPW (\sim 3°/Ma) between \sim 86 and 78 Ma, based on high-resolution paleomagnetic records from two partly overlapping stratigraphic sections in northern Italy.
-Their TPW rates are much higher than obtained in this study (Fig. 4b, 5b).
-However, Cottrell et al. (2023) recently showed argued these records contain a secondary overprint overlooked by Mitchell et al. (2021) and interpreted that the section was likely affected by local block rotations, causing a bias in the paleomagnetic directions and casting doubt on this interpreted fast TPW event.
+proposed decades ago (e.g., Gordon, 1983; Sager & Koppers, 2000), although these results are not without controversy (e.g., Cottrell & Tarduno, 2000).
+A recent study by Mitchell et al. (2021) argued for a phase of rapid, oscillatory TPW (\sim 3°/Ma) between ~86 and 78 Ma, based on high-resolution paleomagnetic records from two partly overlapping stratigraphic sections in northern Italy.
+Their TPW rates are much higher than obtained in this study (Figures 4b and 5b).
+However, Cottrell et al. (2023) recently argued that these records contain a secondary overprint overlooked by Mitchell et al. (2021) and interpreted that the section was likely affected by local block rotations, causing a bias in the paleomagnetic directions and casting doubt on this interpreted fast TPW event.

-The most notable potential episode of rapid TPW is the Jurassic 'monster' polar shift: a \sim 30-40° shift in pole position in the APWP of North America between \sim 160 and 145 Ma (Kent et al., 2015).
-High-quality paleomagnetic data from Adria, under the assumption that Adria was rigidly attached to Africa since the opening of the Ionian Sea between 170 and 154 Ma (Channell et al., 2022), confirm a \sim 30° shift in pole position in North American coordinates (Kent & Muttoni, 2019; Muttoni et al., 2024).
-However, the reliability of key paleomagnetic poles from North American kimberlites as well as the assumption that Adria was rigidly attached to northern Africa have been challenged (e.g., van Hinsbergen et al., 2020; Kulakov et al., 2021; Mirzaei et al., 2021).
-Since TPW affects all tectonic plates and continents simultaneously, the existence of a rapid TPW phase may be tested at different (paleo)locations.
-Intriguingly, different paleomagnetic datasets from a range of tectonic plates provide both evidence in support of fast polar motion during the Late Jurassic, such as from North China (Yi et al., 2019), the Lhasa terrane (Ma et al., 2022) and the Pacific plate (Fu & Kent, 2018), or against it, such as from North China (Gao et al., 2021), Greenland (Kulakov et al., 2021) and South America (Ruiz González et al., 2022).
+The most notable potential episode of rapid TPW is the Jurassic "monster" polar shift: a $\sim 30-40^{\circ}$ shift in pole position in the APWP of North America between ~ 160 and 145 Ma (Kent et al., 2015; Muttoni & Kent, 2019).
+Paleomagnetic data obtained from Upper Jurassic carbonates of the continental block of Adria, under the assumption that Adria was rigidly attached to Africa since the opening of the Ionian Sea between 170 and 154 Ma (Channell et al., 2022), also show a $\sim 30^{\circ}$ shift in pole position in North American coordinates (Muttoni & Kent, 2019; Muttoni et al., 2025).
+However, the reliability of key paleomagnetic poles from North American kimberlites as well as the assumption that Adria was rigidly attached to northern Africa have been challenged (e.g., Kulakov et al., 2021; Mirzaei et al., 2021; van Hinsbergen et al., 2020).
+The differences in Late Jurassic APWPs and associated estimates of TPW mostly result from differences in data selection, reflecting contrasting views on which paleomagnetic poles can be reliably used in paleomagnetic analyses (Kulakov et al., 2021; Mirzaei et al., 2025; Muttoni et al., 2025; Muttoni & Kent, 2019).
+Since TPW affects all tectonic plates and continents simultaneously, the existence of a rapid TPW phase may be tested at different (paleo-)locations.
+Intriguingly, different paleomagnetic data sets from a range of tectonic plates provide both evidence in support of fast polar motion during the Late Jurassic, such as from North China (Yi et al., 2019), the Lhasa terrane (Ma et al., 2022) and the Pacific plate (Fu & Kent, 2018), or against it, such as from North China (Gao et al., 2021), Greenland (Kulakov et al., 2021) and South America (Ruiz González et al., 2022).